AIT-RDP/rdp-tutorial/README.md

 + **Step 6**:
   Integrate a custom data crawler for retrieving the power grid frequency from the public [Energy-Charts API](https://api.energy-charts.info/).
   The code is available [here](https://github.com/AIT-RDP/rdp-tutorial/tree/step-6).
++ **Step 7**:
+  Configure a reverse proxy for securing access to the dashboard via TLS (using a self-signed certificate).
+  The code is available [here](https://github.com/AIT-RDP/rdp-tutorial/tree/step-7).

 ## Prerequisites